 The core of the blend are the eight historical Grands Crus, Aÿ, Bouzy, Verzenay, Mailly, Chouilly, Cramant, Avize and Le Mesnil, plus the legendary Hautvillers Premier Cru.
 Dom Perignon also has the unique privilege of being able to select grapes from all 17 Grands Crus in Champagne. giving birth to Dom Perignon's highly intriguing contrast".

-The spring was warm and dry, with no significant frost and near-perfect flowering.
+The 2002 harvest: The spring was warm and dry, with no significant frost and near-perfect flowering.
 The summer was marked by long sunny periods, interspersed with regular cloudy and rainy spells.
 The unexpectedly perfect weather just before the harvest compensated for the heavy rains of late August and early September.
 The vines were in good health, and the dehydration of the grape berries helped them reach new heights of ripeness.
 The harvest began between September 12 and 28.

 On the nose: